 Most pets who are homeless got there through no fault of their own.
 From financial strain, to owner illness to housing issues, life changes for owners affect many pets.
 Initiatives that help address these causes, like pet-friendly housing and support for pet owners facing financial challenges, can help.

 Spaying and neutering pets can help reduce unplanned litters that could end up homeless.
 It’s not right for every pet, so you’ll want to talk with your veterinarian.
 But for many pets it’s a helpful step that can even offer health benefits.
 You can see more about the potential benefits of spay/neuter surgery here.

 If you’re looking to add a pet to your family, consider adopting from a shelter or rescue.
 Not only do you give a pet a second chance, you can find a pet that’s a great match to your family.
 Chose the age, personality and activity level you want since there are so many homeless pets to choose from.
 Here’s more about the benefits of adoption.

-Also, be sure to check out PEDIGREE Foundation’s Rescue Dog of the Year for 2020.
-He’s a wonderful example of why shelter pets deserve a second chance.
+Want some examples?
+Check out the stories of Stevie, Ray and Aspen, PEDIGREE Foundation’s Rescue Dogs of the Year for 2020, 2021 and 2022.
+They are all wonderful examples of why shelter pets deserve a second chance.

 4. Make sure your pet doesn’t get lost.

 The American Veterinary Medical Association reports that 1 in 3 family pets will be lost at some point.
 Being microchipped and wearing an ID tag is vital to make sure they get home.
 Also, you might want to consider a pet tracker, which gives you even more information about your pet’s location.
 Check out this article for more tips.